serra/wiki-to-doc/README.md

 # wiki-to-doc
-Simple approach to create an redistributable copy of a github wiki.
+Simple approach to create an offline, distributable copy of a github wiki.

 See [the wiki](https://github.com/serra/wiki-to-doc/wiki) for documentation.